 Dr Carole has just spent four years at The Pacific Eye Institute in Fiji, studying for her Masters in Medicine in Opthalmology.
 At the end of 2019, she completed her studies and returned home to the Solomon Islands to serve her community.
 She arrived not a moment too late, as doctors have since been cut off from travelling due to the COVID-19 pandemic.

 Cataracts in both eyes left baby Shaylan without the ability to see much more than light and blurred shapes.
 No way to know where voices were coming from.
 Trying to learn and grow without sight.
-Returned from her training, Dr Carole performed a successful bi-lateral cataract surgery - giving Shaylan his sight for the first time at just five months old.
+Dr Carole returned from her training, performed a successful bi-lateral cataract surgery - giving Shaylan his sight for the first time at just five months old.

 Shaylan has had one successful surgery, but it doesn’t end there.

 His cataracts will try to grow back, and he will need a second surgery in two months.
-He can then be fitted for custom-made, tiny wrap-around glasses.
+The team can then fit him for custom-made, tiny wrap-around glasses.

 Now situated permanently in the Solomon Islands, Dr Carole will be there to help Shaylan and his family again and again.